 Samanya Poorvaroopas will not reveal the dosha involvement in the formation of a disease – In the beginning of manifestation, the purvarupas (samanya purvarupas) might indicate an impending disease but will not reveal the doshas involved in the causation of the disease.
 In some cases or in later stages, the involvement of doshas too will be indicated (vishishta purvarupas).

-The Purvarupa avastha can progress to Vyakta and Bheda Avastha when not treated promptly – When the purvarupas get matured and get clearly manifested in the 5th stage of pathogenesis (kriya kala), i.e. Vyakta avastha, they will denote the manifested diseases and will be called as Rupas or Lakshanas (symptoms of a manifested disease).
+The Purvarupa avastha can progress to Vyakta and Bheda Avastha when not treated promptly – When the purvarupas get matured and get clearly manifested in the 5th stage of pathogenesis (kriya kala), i.e. Vyakta avastha, they will denote the manifested diseases and will be called as Rupas (symptoms of a manifested disease).
 Further progression of the disease beyond stage of manifestation will lead to stage of complications (Bheda Avastha).
 These two stages are difficult to treat; the stage of complications is more difficult or impossible to treat.
 The purvarupas will lead to rupas and upadravas (complications) when the disease is not manifested while at the stage of manifestation of Purvarupas (sthana samshraya).

 Some premonitory symptoms continue into the disease process – Some of the Purvarupas may continue to exist in the actual condition of the disease also (manifested disease).
 In this instance, the purvarupas have matured to form rupas or the purvarupas have been transformed into rupas and clearly manifested.
-Example, jrimbha or yawning which is a purvarupa of jwara, will also (may) continue to persist even in the acute condition of manifested jwara i.e. in the rupa avastha of the jwara.
+Example, yawning which is a purvarupa of jwara, will also (may) continue to persist even in the acute condition of manifested jwara i.e. in the rupa avastha of the jwara.